-Naomi Kashiwagi (born 1982, Halifax,UK) is an award-winning artist based in Manchester and has shown work across the UK and internationally.
-Kashiwagi produces works on paper, installations, performances and sound works that draw upon her cultural heritage, an intrinsic fusion of two cultures, British and Japanese.
+Naomi Kashiwagi (born 1982, Halifax,UK) is an award-winning artist living in Manchester and has shown work across the UK and internationally.
+Kashiwagi produces sound works, installations, performances and works on paper, that draw upon her cultural heritage, an intrinsic fusion of two cultures, British and Japanese.
 Drawing is central to Kashiwagi's practice and she makes drawings using a range of media including diamonds, typewriters, gramophones and pianos, as well as graphite and pen.

 Kashiwagi won both Arts Council North West prize, art08 Individual Artist Award and Best of Manchester Award (Art) in 2008.
 In 2013 she was shortlisted for the Women in the Arts Award; part of Manchester's International Women's Day Celebrations and was shortlisted for the Nationwide Mercury Prize Art competition in 2005.

 Naomi Kashiwagi works through reinvention and integrates poetic rituals into everyday life to reveal and reimagine the innate curiosities and enchantments of the everyday.
 Her work examines the complexities of the everyday, the poetics qualities and potential for inventiveness in everyday life that contribute to an inquisitive quest for reclaiming the everyday.

 Kashiwagi’s practice playfully provokes the fringes of disciplines and genres, the intersections and impacts of visual art, music and everyday life upon one another and the cyclical nature of obsolescence and technological innovation.
 She explores the potential of things beyond their prescribed uses by poetically transforming their utilitarian and conceptual function.